-Project Return Peer Support Network (PRPSN) is one of Los Angeles County’s premiere nonprofit organizations run by and for people with mental illness.
+Project Return Peer Support Network (PRPSN) is one of Los Angeles County's premiere nonprofit organizations run by and for people with mental illnesses.
 As its core purpose, PRPSN demonstrates that self-help is a valuable part of recovery from mental illness.
 It promotes wellness, personal growth, and self-determination for people who have experienced mental illness by providing social opportunities, education, and community involvement.
 PRPSN offers peer-to-peer support to help individuals reach their personal goals, such as living independently, going to school, getting a job, having friends, and enjoying life in the community.

-RTI International is one of the world’s leading research institutes and is dedicated to improving the human condition by turning knowledge into practice.
-RTI’s staff of more than 2,800 provides research and technical services to governments and businesses in more than 40 countries in the areas of health and pharmaceuticals, education and training, surveys and statistics, advanced technology, international development, economic and social policy, energy, environment, and laboratory testing and chemical analysis.
+RTI International is one of the world's leading research institutes and is dedicated to improving the human condition by turning knowledge into practice.
+RTI's staff of more than 2,800 provides research and technical services to governments and businesses in more than 40 countries in the areas of health and pharmaceuticals, education and training, surveys and statistics, advanced technology, international development, economic and social policy, energy, environment, laboratory testing, and chemical analysis.

 Talk Therapy TV